Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Simplicity’s investment funds have the same fees as KiwiSaver funds and the same diversified investments.
 If you’re looking for a lower management fee, you can invest in NZ Share and Bond funds.

-With a floating interest rate of 1.90% (as of 25 August 2021), Simplicity currently offers NZ’s lowest cost first home loan.
+With a floating interest rate of 3.90%, Simplicity currently offers NZ’s lowest cost first home loan.

-If you’re buying your first home, have been with Simplicity for at least one year and in KiwiSaver for at least three, you will be eligible to enter the monthly ballot.
+If you’re buying your first home, have been a KiwiSaver member for at least three years and an existing Simplicity KiwiSaver member, you will be able to apply to for a home loan.

 Simplicity home loans have no early repayment fees, so you won’t be penalised if you are able to pay your loan off sooner than your loan term.